Planted Aquarium Hardscape Essentials Part 3: Driftwood Used in Aquascaping

 - Even after careful preparation, driftwood can still release tannins and make the water murky.
 Using a chemical filter or activated charcoal can help to reduced this and clarify your aquarium water.

-The relationship between wood and rocks in an aquascape
+The relationship between driftwood and rocks in an aquascape

-Preparing wood for your planted aquarium and preventing it from sinking
+Preparing driftwood for your planted aquarium and preventing it from sinking

-How your piece of wood will look in your aquascape
+How your piece of driftwood will look in your aquascape

 As with everything in Aquascaping, a lot of the work is in the planning.
 Decide where you would like to place your driftwood and consider how the feel of your aquascape will change depending on the orientation and positioning of the driftwood.
 Take your time to work on different design layouts.
 Drawing rough sketches to help you visualise how the final piece might look without needing to move hardscaping once you have positioned it.